btrettel/flt/to-do.md

     - Remove Python from .gitignore.
 - Make as much as possible `pure`.
 - `check` to `assert`
+    - Eliminate return codes in `assert` and make the code `error stop` instead.
+Then `assert` can be pure (if `error stop` writes a message) and I can get a backtrace in some compilers.
+    - Allow for disabling `assert` in a way that a compiler will optimize out without having to use a preprocessor.
 - Move `rand_int` and `rand_cauchy` to `rngmod` (or rename `rngmod` to `random`).

 Later: